 - Shift to increased self care at home to save money: for example choose to give yourself a weekly foot bath with epsom salts and follow it up with moisturizer and make sure to really enjoy your usual pedicure when it makes financial sense.

-- Spend some time planning your food for the week (perhaps when you order your fresh local veges or your prepared juices, sourdough bread, and kombucha) so you have less chance of yielding to the demands of ravenous bellies for a quick fast food fix or expensive food delivery.
+- Spend some time planning your food for the week (perhaps when you order your fresh local veges or your prepared juices, and kombucha) so you have less chance of yielding to the demands of ravenous bellies for a quick fast food fix or expensive food delivery.

 - Indulge in a low cost, sensual experience instead of an expensive sensory experience: for example enjoy a cup of aromatic herbal tea, a piece of dark chocolate, and a newly created playlist (even better if you share yours with a friend and vice versa) or perhaps dim the lights and put on some dance music for yourself (and those near you – even virtual!) and boost your physical wellness at the same time!

 Occupational Self Care

 One of the outcomes of the 2020 pandemic is the vast number of people trying to do their jobs from home.
 Pros include reduced commute times, for some work hours became flexible, increased sleep hours, and more.
 Cons include suboptimal ergonomics in the home office that used to be the dining room table or spare bedroom, trying to help kids with learning and life while also trying to work, and feeling like you can not get away from work like you used to.
 Winter and cold temperatures outside can add to the already present stir-crazy feelings and the sense of needing more space and time than you have.
 With a bit of mindfulness, winter can be a blessing to your occupational wellness!